Andrew Benintendi Player Props: White Sox vs. Astros

 - Benintendi had a .371 on-base percentage while slugging .397.

-- Among the qualifying batters in baseball last season, his batting average ranked ninth, his on-base percentage ranked 17th, and he was 94th in the league in slugging.
+- Among qualified batters in MLB play last season, he ranked ninth in batting average, 17th in on-base percentage, and 94th in slugging.

+- He homered in five games a year ago (out of 126 opportunities, 4.0%), leaving the ballpark in 1% of his plate appearances.

-- Benintendi picked up an RBI in 38 games last season out of 126 (30.2%), including multiple RBIs in 7.9% of those games (10 times) and three or more RBIs on three occasions..
+- Benintendi picked up an RBI in 38 of 126 games last season (30.2%), including 10 occasions when he drove in multiple runs (7.9%).
+He had three or more RBIs in three games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.